Konqueror: Web browser

-KHTML's rendering speed is on par with that of competing browsers, but sites with customized JavaScript are often problematic due to KHTML's much smaller mind- and market-share, resulting in fewer JavaScript features built into the JS engine.
+Konqueror spawned the KHTML engine browser engine, which was compliant with HTML and supported JavaScript, CSS, SSL, and other relevant open standards.
+KHTML's rendering speed was on par with that of competing browsers, but sites with customized JavaScript were often problematic due to KHTML's much smaller mind- and market-share, resulting in fewer features being built into the JavaScript engine.

-KJS is Konqueror's JavaScript engine that was originally developed by Harri Porten in 2000.
-On June 13, 2002, Maciej Stachowiak announced on a mailing list that Apple was releasing JavaScriptCore, a framework for Mac OS X that was based on KJS.
+KJS was Konqueror's JavaScript engine that was originally developed by Harri Porten in 2000.
+KHTML and KJS were forked by Apple to develop the WebKit engine and the JavaScriptCore framework.

-Kubuntu's 10.10 Maverick Meerkat release switched the default browser from Konqueror to rekonq, as well as a Firefox installer being added.
-Kubuntu subsequently switched from rekonq to Firefox, with the release of 14.04 Trusty Tahr.
+Active development of KHTML and KJS ended after the release of KDE 4.2 in 2009.
+The following year, QtWebKit (a port of WebKit to the Qt framework), was integrated into the browser, relying on the KWebKitPart component to make use of it.
+However, the KHTML rendering backend contained unique features, such as the ability to save a full archive of any given webpage into a single file with the ".war" extension.

+Maintenance of QtWebKit 2.x, which Konqueror depended on, ended in 2014.
+In 2016, the browser was ported to KDE Frameworks 5 and now uses the Chromium-based QtWebEngine framework for page rendering.

 File manager

 Konqueror also allows browsing the local directory hierarchy—either by entering locations in the address bar, or by selecting items in the file browser window.
 It allows browsing in different views, which differ in their usage of icons and layout.
 Files can also be executed, viewed, copied, moved, and deleted.

 The user can also open an embedded version of Konsole, via KDE's KParts technology, in which they can directly execute shell commands.
 In addition to the Konsole KPart, Konqueror can also use a Filelight KPart, to view a radial diagram of the user's filesystem.

 Although this functionality has not been removed from Konqueror, as of KDE 4, Dolphin has replaced Konqueror as the default file manager.
 Dolphin can – like Konqueror – divide each window or tab into multiple panes.
 Konqueror makes more powerful use of this feature, allowing as many vertically and horizontally divided panes as desired.
 Each can link to different content or even remote locations, so that Konqueror becomes a powerful graphical tool to manage content on multiple servers all in one window, "dragging and dropping" files between locations.